-The shareholders of our affiliated consolidated entities may have potential conflicts of interest with us.
+The shareholders of the VIEs may have potential conflicts of interest with us.

 Current PRC laws and regulations place certain restrictions on foreign ownership of companies that engage in Internet and mobile businesses.
-The shareholders of our affiliated consolidated entities are individuals who are PRC citizens.
-None of the shareholders of our affiliated consolidated entities are significant shareholders of our company.
-Therefore, the interests of these individuals as shareholders of the affiliated consolidated entities and the interests of our company may conflict.
+The shareholders of the VIEs are individuals who are PRC citizens.
+None of the shareholders of the VIEs are significant shareholders of our company.
+Therefore, the interests of these individuals as shareholders of the VIEs and the interests of our company may conflict.
 We cannot assure you that when conflicts of interest arise, any or all of these individuals will act in the best interests of our company or that any conflict of interest will be resolved in our favor.
-In addition, these individuals may breach or cause the affiliated consolidated entities that they beneficially own to breach or refuse to renew the existing contractual arrangements, which will have an adverse effect on our ability to effectively control our affiliated consolidated entities and receive economic benefits from them.
+In addition, these individuals may breach or cause the VIEs that they beneficially own to breach or refuse to renew the existing contractual arrangements, which will have an adverse effect on our ability to effectively control the VIEs and receive economic benefits from them.
 Currently, we do not have existing arrangements to address potential conflicts of interest between these shareholders and our company.
 We rely on these shareholders to abide by the laws of the Cayman Islands and China.
-If we cannot resolve any conflicts of interest or disputes between us and the shareholders of the affiliated consolidated entities, we would have to rely on legal proceedings, the outcome of which is uncertain and which could be disruptive to our business.
+If we cannot resolve any conflicts of interest or disputes between us and the shareholders of the VIEs, we would have to rely on legal proceedings, the outcome of which is uncertain and which could be disruptive to our business.

-The contractual arrangements with the affiliated consolidated entities may be subject to scrutiny by the PRC tax authorities and may result in a finding that we owe additional taxes or are ineligible for tax exemption, or both, which could substantially increase our taxes owed and thereby reduce our net income.
+The contractual arrangements with the VIEs may be subject to scrutiny by the PRC tax authorities and may result in a finding that we owe additional taxes or are ineligible for tax exemption, or both, which could substantially increase our taxes owed and thereby reduce our net income.

 Under applicable PRC laws, rules and regulations, arrangements and transactions between related parties may be subject to audits or challenges by the PRC tax authorities.
-If any of the transactions we have entered into between our wholly-owned subsidiary in China and any of the affiliated consolidated entities and their respective shareholders are determined by the PRC tax authorities not to be on an arm's length basis, or are found to result in an impermissible reduction in taxes under applicable PRC laws, rules and regulations, the PRC tax authorities may adjust the profits and losses of such affiliated consolidated entity and assess more taxes on it.
-In addition, the PRC tax authorities may impose late payment fees and other penalties to such affiliated consolidated entity for underpaid taxes.
-Our net income may be adversely and materially affected if the tax liabilities of any of the affiliated consolidated entities increase or if it is found to be subject to late payment fees or other penalties.
+If any of the transactions we have entered into between our wholly-owned subsidiary in China and any of the VIEs and their respective shareholders are determined by the PRC tax authorities not to be on an arm's length basis, or are found to result in an impermissible reduction in taxes under applicable PRC laws, rules and regulations, the PRC tax authorities may adjust the profits and losses of such VIE and assess more taxes on it.
+In addition, the PRC tax authorities may impose late payment fees and other penalties to such VIE for under-paid taxes.
+Our net income may be adversely and materially affected if the tax liabilities of any of the VIEs increase or if it is found to be subject to late payment fees or other penalties.